 The Steam Deck has a very specific design; at first glance, it looks very similar to the Nintendo Switch, but a closer look shows a bulkier and more hefty device.

-There are also a lot more buttons here; two analogue sticks are in the top-hand corners, alongside two trackpads that are supposed to simulate the input of a mouse.
+There are also a lot more buttons here; two analogue sticks are in the top-hand corners, alongside two trackpads that aim at simulating the input of a mouse.

-The standard shoulder bumpers and triggers can be found up top, but there are also some grip buttons at the back which can be assigned with custom input.
+The standard shoulder bumpers and triggers can be found up top, but there are also some grip buttons at the back that can be assigned with custom input.
 This is very similar to the Xbox Elite Controller 2.

 The handheld devices sports both a USB-C port (for charging and display output) and a 3.5mm jack for wired headphones.

 The latest handheld PC has a 7-inch LCD touchscreen display, which is a slight disappointment, as the Switch OLED panel will likely offer up a superior contrast and picture quality.

 The Deck is also capped to an 800p resolution, missing out on Full HD in portable mode.
 However, boosting the screen resolution would likely take a toll on the battery life, and considering the smaller screen size, it’s not as important that it reaches such a high pixel count.

 The refresh rate here is capped at 60Hz, which is again a bit disappointing for anyone wanting to play competitively, or get the full experience of some bigger titles.
 However, as with the pixel resolution, it makes sense in terms of battery.

 The Trusted Take

-The Steam Deck looks like an incredible device, taking the Switch OLED out with its beefier specs and almost an endless game library.
+The Steam Deck looks like an incredible portable, taking the Switch OLED out with its beefier specs and almost an endless game library.